devtron-labs/devtron/README.md

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/devtron-labs/devtron/main/manifests/yamls/nats-server.yaml -n devtroncd
 ```
 - Wait till all the nats pods are created and the pods are in running condition.
-After that delete devtron and dashboard pods once and then you should be able to access the devtron dashboard without any issues.
+After that delete the devtron and dashboard pods once and then you should be able to access the devtron dashboard without any issues.
 - If your problem is still not resolved, you can post your query in our [discord](https://discord.gg/jsRG5qx2gp) channel

 ### Troubleshooting: